-Some merchants who don’t have a credit card reader but have partnered with a credit card processing company take credit cards as payment by manually keying in the information on the card.
-This type of transaction is sometimes called a card-not-present transaction.
-Consumers use this method when they shop online and have to enter their credit card information for the sale to go through.
-The issue with manually entering credit cards is that this method incurs higher interchange fees than swiping, inserting or tapping cards does.
+Merchants who do not have a credit card reader accessible can accept payment by manually entering the card’s information.
+This is referred to as a “card-not-present” transaction.
+This method is used by customers when they shop online, and they need to enter their credit card information for the transaction to be completed.
+The disadvantage of manually entering credit cards is that the interchange fees are higher than when swiping, inserting, or tapping cards.
 For example, the interchange rates for Visa and Mastercard are higher when the cards are keyed in rather than swiped.
 Fees for manually entering cards tend to be higher because this method is generally less secure.
-Of course, you need a card reader to avoid keying in cards.